DanOlson/beer_list/README.md

 For example:

-`beer_list establish Applebirds -u http://applebirds.com/beers -p p.beer -d path/to/establishments`
+`beer_list establish Applebirds -u http://applebirds.com/beers -d path/to/establishments`

 will create the following code in path/to/establishments/applebirds.rb